rstacruz/vim-fastunite/README.md

 Now press `<Ctrl-p>` in your big project.

-*Only the first 3 lines are required; the other lines are optional but recommended.*
+*Only the first 3 vimrc lines are required; the other plugins are optional but recommended.*

 <br>